 All of the above responses through the keto diet will help reduce inflammation and pain making it more manageable by increasing pain thresholds.
 The reduced inflammation itself can help reduce pain.

 One research has shown that ketosis itself (ketones released during ketosis) has benefits for inflammation.

-Inflammation and Beta-hydroxybutyrate
+Ketosis and Inflammation and Beta-hydroxybutyrate

 When you are in ketosis there are three different ketone bodies released.
 And the most important one is beta-hydroxybutyrate and that is the one ketone that we can help monitor ketosis levels.

 Some new research has shown that this special ketone called beta-hydroxybutyrate can block an immune system receptor linked to inflammation, “NLRP3 inflammasome”.

 The receptor NLRP3 inflammasome reacts to certain threats to the body like infections, toxins or too much glucose.
 This means that it can be overactivated if we are constantly